Lifestyle

 Whenever I travel, I solemnly swear by the “never unpack your suitcase” rule.
 It is rooted in the same grudge I have been holding against hotel spas.
 Who can ever relax a gazillion miles away from home?
 Perhaps it was the quietness of South Goa, the roaring laughter at Ritu Dalmia’s dinner or Countertop India’s dangerously delicious cocktails, but at Amaraanth, a bijou boutique hotel in Goa, I ticked off two of my travel firsts.

-The 12-suite boutique hotel shared a previous life as a family home of Shradha Binani from the Braj Binani Group.
+The 12-suite boutique hotel shared a previous life as a family home of Shradha Binani from the Braj Binani family.
 Tasked with breathing new life into the space, George Seemon, the CEO and Design Director of Stapati recounts the conversation, “She wanted to find a way not to sort of lose the core essence of the structure being in this context of a lot of lush greens and the beach being close by.”
 And the sentiment is understandable, especially because a short stroll away, the Fatrade beach with more sea shells than sand, looks too good to be true.

 Natural materials and contextual architecture by Stapati ground the boutique hotel in South Goa; Photograph by Himanshu Lakhwani